Education for Sustainable Development

 - acquire knowledge, skills and values to act responsibly

-It is based on three dynamics:
+It is based on three pillars:

-- Act stimulate creativity, cooperation, self-confidence and the ability to transform ideas into concrete action
+- Act: stimulate creativity, cooperation, self-confidence and the ability to transform ideas into concrete action

 An Interdisciplinary and Complementary Approach